asantewat/ca_10022200089/README.md

 ## 📄 License

 MIT License - feel free to use this project for learning or as a foundation for your own e-commerce application.

-## 🙏 Acknowledgments

-- Product images from Unsplash
-- UI components from Radix UI
-- Icons from Lucide React

----

 **Built with ❤️ using React and TypeScript**